txbm/angular-chartjs/README.md

 });
 ```

-This will result in a Doughnut chart using the dataset from the controller with a StrokeColor of #000 and a StrokeWidth of 5 because options set on the directive attributes override controller level settings for maximum flexibility.
+This will result in a Doughnut chart using the dataset from the controller with a StrokeColor of #000, a legend apearing before the graph and a StrokeWidth of 5 because options set on the directive attributes override controller level settings for maximum flexibility.

 ### Examples